apache/unomi/README.md

 REST API Security
 -----------------

 The Context Server REST API is protected using JAAS authentication and using Basic or Digest HTTP auth.
-It is recommended to setup SSL Transport to make sure that the transmission of the authentication data is not done in clear text.

 By default, the login/password for the REST API full administrative access is "karaf/karaf".

-Here are the steps to setup SSL on Karaf:
+The generated package is also configured with a default SSL certificate.
+You can change it by following these steps :

-1. Follow the steps here to setup the keystore :
+1. Replace the existing keystore in /etc/keystore by your own certificate :

     http://wiki.eclipse.org/Jetty/Howto/Configure_SSL

-2. Add the following to the /etc/custom.properties file :
+2. Update the keystore and certificate password in /etc/custom.properties file :

     org.osgi.service.http.secure.enabled = true
     org.ops4j.pax.web.ssl.keystore=${karaf.etc}/keystore